What is #EasierToBeActive all about?

 We know that being active can make a significant positive impact on our health and wellbeing, and help to manage conditions, reduce the impact and severity of symptoms and increase our quality and length of life.

-We need your input, your experience and your ideas for what could be improved to better support, empower and inspire people with health conditions to be active.
+We need your input, your experience and your ideas for what could be improved to better support, empower and inspire those of us with health conditions to be active.

 Together we will build up a picture of how we can work together to shape the design, provision and promotion of services so that the system makes it easier for everyone to be active.

-An online workshop is similar to a physical workshop but it’s more flexible and inclusive, which is really important where we have people located across the country.
-It uses a digital crowdsourcing approach - a virtual room in which participants can join in from any internet-connected device to have their voice heard, over a four week period, any time day or night.
+An online conversation is similar to a physical workshop but it’s more flexible and inclusive, which is really important where we have people located across the country.
+It uses a digital crowdsourcing approach - a virtual room in which participants can join in from any internet-connected device to have their voice heard, over a three week period, any time day or night.

 Participants will be able to share their experience and ideas in a safe, anonymous online space.
-They can also read, comment and vote on the ideas their colleagues have shared.
+They can also read, comment and vote on the ideas that others have shared.

 Who should get involved?